cyrandy/strikingly-css-test/README.md

 4. `npm install` and `bundle install`

-5. run `./node_modules/gulp/bin/gulp.js` will auto open the livereload web service in your browser.
+5. run `./node_modules/gulp/bin/gulp.js start` will auto build files and then open the result in your browser.

-6. You will see the test result.